Sophievanderburg/get-inspired/README.md

 #  Welcome to the Get Inspired repo! ✨

+## Table of content
+- About the SPA
+  * The used user story
+- Interaction
+  * 📚 Filter on subject
+  * 👫 Filter on author
+  * ❗ Filter disclaimer
+- Practical information
+  * Avtivity Diagram
+  * How to install
+  * The API
+  * Routie
+- What I would do if I had more time

 Link to Github Pages: [sophievanderburg.github.io/get-inspired/](sophievanderburg.github.io/get-inspired/) <br>
 <img width="250" alt="Screenshot 2022-03-08 at 16 23 48" src="https://user-images.githubusercontent.com/70577898/157280932-53b589f3-99c8-4c2b-a493-cbbce4da3274.png">
 <img width="250" alt="Screenshot 2022-03-08 at 16 23 53" src="https://user-images.githubusercontent.com/70577898/157280951-3e1656e3-23c8-45e4-b540-359b84673550.png">